 THE REMEDY FOR THE FEAR OF DEATH LIES IN DOING GOOD

-With dread to fill of the ages vast to come
+To live in dread of ages vast to come

-Is not at all to live, but still to die.
+Is not to live at all, but now to die.

 For he that made all lovely things below,

-Shall to his faithful, things yet lovelier show.
+Shall to his dear ones, things yet lovelier show.

 IMPORTANCE OF EXERCISE

 It chokes the nobler workings of the soul.

 An idle man to lucid thoughts grows dead,

 And life in dull confusing mists is led.